gitkraken/gitkraken-client-docs/gitkraken-client/teams.md

 ---

-GitKraken Client users with Pro and <a href="https://www.gitkraken.com/gitkraken-enterprise">Enterprise Cloud</a> accounts can use Teams to group users within an Organization.
+GitKraken Client users with Pro, Teams, or <a href="https://www.gitkraken.com/gitkraken-enterprise">Enterprise Cloud</a> accounts can use Teams to group users within an Organization.

 Teams offer the ability to see what branches and files members of your organization are currently working on using the <a href="/working-with-repositories/team-view/">Team View</a>.

 <div class='callout callout--basic'>
     <p><strong>Note:</strong> Pro accounts are limited to 1 Team.
-Upgrade to <a href="https://app.gitkraken.com/subscription">GitKraken Enterprise</a> to create and manage more than 1 Team.
+Upgrade to a <a href="https://app.gitkraken.com/subscription">GitKraken Teams or Enterprise Cloud</a> plan to create and manage more than 1 Team.
 </div>

 ***